3 Hand Conditions That Could Impact Employee Productivity

 Headshot of OSMS Physician Owner and Hand to Shoulder Specialist, Dr. Ben Zellner, MDBy Dr. Ben Zellner, OSMS Fellowship-Trained Orthopedic Hand-to-Shoulder Specialist

 Dr. Zellner is seeing patients at our clinics in Green Bay and Marinette.
-Request an appointment with him here.
+Schedule an appointment with him here.

 Whether it’s working at a computer, driving a commercial vehicle, or operating large equipment, full function of the hand and wrist is essential to many work-related responsibilities.
 This means over the years these areas could suffer from overuse, increasing the likelihood of developing a condition that could affect a person’s professional life.